In this post, I share how I built a private Kubernetes cluster on my own servers.

 $ ifconfig eth1

-You may has this kind of IP address.
-Ensure all of nodes and master are in same IP subnet.
+You should have IP addresses like this.
+Make sure all nodes and the master are in the same subnet.

 master: 192.168.2.110